Braedon Watkins

 I was "Suring the Web" when I came across a blog with a pithy about me finalized by one line: "made at 360ppm".
 Give or take a few I don't recall exactly the number and I have forgotten the blog (if I remember I'll update this section!).

-If it's not clear by implication this is such a strong demonstration of how dire things are with respect to the environment.
-If CO2 has increased so fast, so consistently (save a few years), for the entirety of most living human beings' lives... that is a remarkable demonstration of the problem!
+If it's not clear by implication I think this is a great demonstration of how dire things are with respect to the environment.
+If CO2 has increased so fast, so consistently, for the entirety of most living human beings' lives... that is a remarkable!
 I think this is sort of obvious when you think about it but hard to remember.
-But by uniquely marking your birth year to the ppm of CO2 in the atmosphere it makes it easy to remember!
+Remembering the CO2 ppm when you were born makes it easy to remember!

 As it turns out, my parasocial blogging friend and I were not discovering some new, secret calendar system.
 This was so well known that it was published by Forbes alongside a cute acronym "CO2BN" in 2022 (3 years ago).
-Well, if you can't beat 'em join 'em!
+Well... if you can't beat 'em join 'em!

 The last thing I'll leave you with is that the only way this calendar system stops working is if we actually succeed at reducing emissions and remediating the environment.
 In which case I will rejoice and throw this dumb metric in the trash.
 Until then